LooseRoPE: Content-aware Attention Manipulation for Semantic Harmonization: Additional Results and Discussions

 \subsection{Additional Quantitative Evaluation}

 In this section, we provide the comprehensive metric tables supporting the analysis presented in the main paper (Section 4), offering an extensive comparison against a broader range of competing methods (Table \ref{tab:main_comparison}) and detailed ablation results (Table \ref{tab:ablation_study}).
-Beyond the baselines reported in the main text, Table \ref{tab:main_comparison} includes comparison results against Qwen-Image-Edit~\cite{wu2025qwen}, ObjectStitch \cite{song2023objectstitch}, and Personalized SwapAnything with Dreambooth \cite{ruiz2023dreamboothfinetuningtexttoimage}.
+Beyond the baselines reported in the main text, Table \ref{tab:main_comparison} includes comparison results against Qwen-Image-Edit~\cite{wu2025qwen}, ObjectStitch \cite{song2023objectstitch}, MagicFixup \cite{alzayer2025magic} and Personalized SwapAnything with Dreambooth \cite{ruiz2023dreamboothfinetuningtexttoimage}.
 These results show that while SwapAnything-DB spends a considerable amount on learning the target concept (up to 20 minutes) it does not appear to improve its ability to harmonize.
 This is likely due to the fact that DreamBooth usually requires more than one image to effectively learn a concept.
-ObjectStitch appears to not be as well suited for our task as other competing methods, acheiving the lowest CLIP-IQA scores out of all methods tested with relatively high LPIPS scores.
+ObjectStitch appears to not be as well suited for our task as other competing methods, achieving the lowest CLIP-IQA scores out of all methods tested with relatively high LPIPS scores.
+MagicFixup also appears less suitable for our task, achieving the second lowest CLIP-IQA scores and high LPIPS scores.
+This is somewhat unsurprising due to object insertion being scarce if at all present in MagicFixup's training data.
 As for Qwen-Image-Edit, it seems more prone to neglect than the other image editing model we tested- FLUX-Kontext, acheiving lower LPIPS scores but a much lower CLIP-IQA score.
 This further justifies our choice of FLUX-Kontext as a base model.
-In addition to the quantitative results in Table \ref{tab:main_comparison} we also present qualitative results in Figure \ref{fig:supp_comparisons}.
+In addition to the quantitative results in Table \ref{tab:main_comparison} we also present qualitative results in Figure 11 in the main paper.

 These extended results corroborate our primary findings, demonstrating the robustness of our method across diverse editing scenarios.

 Furthermore, we isolate the impact of the Vision Language Model (VLM) used in our ``VLM-Based Parameter Steering'' mechanism by comparing our default model \texttt{Qwen3-VL} with \texttt{Gemini Flash 2.5}.
 Due to usage limitations, this experiment was conducted on a 65-sample subset of our benchmark.
 The results, reported in Table~\ref{tab:gemini_as_vlm}, show that while Gemini Flash 2.5 slightly outperforms Qwen3-VL, the performance gap is marginal.
 This suggests that VLM reasoning capability is not a limiting factor in our framework, and that our method is largely robust to the choice of VLM backend.